To Transfer to Another School in “Active” F-1 Status:

-Request ISSS at GSU (the transfer-out school) to transfer your SEVIS record to the new school (the transfer-in school).
-Your new school will be able to access your SEVIS record and create your new transfer Form I-20 only after the record is transferred from GSU to the new school in SEVIS.
+Request ISSS at Georgia State (the transfer-out school) to transfer your SEVIS record to the new school (the transfer-in school).
+Your new school will be able to access your SEVIS record and create your new transfer Form I-20 only after the record is transferred from Georgia State to the new school in SEVIS.

 Please be aware: